haptork/CsaranshDB/progress.md

 - On click loading overlay.
 - Plotly plots control bar: svg save, no plotly ad. etc.
 - pp:
+  - defect morphology, type and desc. such as burgers vector separately.
   - Think of some way to create entries in clustercmp.
   - store kdd and hdbscan training.
   - change keys.